Physicslibrary/Threejs-WebXR-67P/README.md

 The simple "fly" code is based on webvr_vr_ballshooter.html before the recent three.js update to WebXR in December 2019.<br>

-Note - The white lines from the controllers are not for pointing direction to move but with seeing where the controllers are (codes from webvr_vr_ballshooter.html).
-The line is approx 1m in length so it good for something like getting rough measurement of Rosetta.<br>
+Note - The white lines from the controllers are not for pointing direction to move but with seeing where the controllers are.
+Each line is approx 1m in length.<br>

 Other buttons on controllers do not work, yet.<br>